 They pose a risk of slippery surfaces, while low toilet seats and insufficient grab bars and towel racks can make life difficult for the older generation.

-The Fantastic Plumbers team from London shared some of their top tips to make your bathroom safer and more mobile-friendly.
+The Fantastic Plumbers team from London shared some of their top tips to make your bathroom safer and more mobile-friendly:

 - The installation of grab bars and rails is both an affordable option and will minimise the risk of falls.

 - Replace your bathroom tiles with a non-slip surface.
 However, the elderly could compromise and cover the floor with non-slip rugs, although you need to make sure to choose one with anti-skid backing.
-This type of mat fits the lower range of cost while at the same time ensures your peace of mind.
-Also, you have a better chance to assure safer surroundings by using shower mats, a non-slip spray, traction slips, non-skid tape, while keeping the floor dry and clean.
+This type of mat fits the lower range of cost while at the same time ensuring your peace of mind.
+Also, you have a better chance to assure safer surroundings by using shower mats, a non-slip spray, traction slips, and non-skid tape, while keeping the floor dry and clean.

-- When the older adults use the toilet, blood pressure changes, knees hurt, waist and balance issues arise to reduce mobility and eventually lead to the need for special attention.
+- When older adults use the toilet, blood pressure changes, knees hurt, and waist and balance issues arise to reduce mobility and eventually lead to the need for special attention.
 If older people find it difficult to get up and sit down, you should install a higher (19’) toilet seat to make the bathroom both comfortable and safe.

 - Remove thresholds and saddles throughout your home to save older people from tripping.
-If impossible to fully remove, a great solution would be the installation of an anti-slip ramp for smooth transitioning doorways and threshold.
+If impossible to fully remove, a great solution would be the installation of an anti-slip ramp for smooth transitioning doorways and thresholds.

-Something simple like an end table could block a wheelchair or a rug becoming a tripping hazard for people with mobility issues.
+Something simple like an end table could block a wheelchair or a rug, becoming a tripping hazard for people with mobility issues.

-Fortunately, there are lots of ways you can avoid some of these pitfalls as Retiremove’s content editor Jane Slade explains.
+Fortunately, there are lots of ways you can avoid some of these pitfalls, as Retiremove’s content editor Jane Slade explains: